elliotcubit/WebfishingButtplug/README.md

 After installing TackleBox, you will see a new `Mods` option in your main menu.
 This option is also available while you are in-game!

+Note that these screenshots can only be viewed on [GitHub](https://github.com/elliotcubit/WebfishingButtplug), not thunderstore.

 ![Screenshot of mod menu item](./assets/menu.png)

 After opening it, find ButtPlugIO in the mods list.
 If you haven't installed other mods, it will be the only one.